metadata101/dcat-ap/README.md

 If the profile define or use new namespaces, they need to be declared in:
 * [`src/main/plugin/dcat-ap/layout/evaluate.xsl`](src/main/plugin/dcat-ap/layout/evaluate.xsl) to have correct XPath evaluation.
 * [`src/main/plugin/dcat-ap/update-fixed-info.xsl`](src/main/plugin/dcat-ap/update-fixed-info.xsl) in template `<xsl:template name="add-namespaces">`

-TODO Q:
-* Order of element? important of not?
-* Need to add the element to the reorder update-fixed-info
-*

 ### Vocabularies